 - ⅓ cup mini chocolate chips

 - Using a hand mixer or stand mixer, butter and sugars for 1 minute, until creamy and well combined.
 Beat in milk and vanilla extract.
 Add the flour and salt and mix until combined.
 Stir in chocolate chips.

-- Place the cookie dough in the freezer for 10-15 minutes, to firm up while you prepare the ice cream.
+- Place the cookie dough in the refrigerator to firm up while you prepare the ice cream.

 - In a small saucepan, over medium-low heat, melt the butter.
 Cook the butter until it is light brown and smells nutty, stirring occasionally, and being careful not to let it burn.
 If you've never browned butter before, see this tutorial.
 Transfer the browned butter and all the browned bits into a medium-sized bowl and stir in 2 tablespoons dark brown sugar.
 Cool to room temperature, about 15 minutes or so.

 - Once the butter has cooled, add the sweetened condensed milk and vanilla into the butter/brown sugar mixture and whisk until well combined.